Stressed vs Unstressed Joint: Top 7 Differences

 The stressed wood joint can withstand against above stress, but if the applied stress is too much, stressed joints may also tend to break down.

-• Compression stress – Forces are joint together
+• Compression stress – Forces are joined together

 • Tension stress – Forces pull apart.
-Happen when an overloaded shelf is joined to a carcass with dado joints.
+Happens when an overloaded shelf is joined to a carcass with dado joints.
 The weight on the shelf pulls the shelf out of the dado.

 • Vertical shear stress – Occurs when two halves of a wood joint slide against each other.
 This commonly happens with butt joints.